 Any new appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
-The Corporation has a Search and Governance Committee, comprising of three members of the Corporation, including the Chief Executive, which is responsible for the selection and nomination of any new member for the Corporation's consideration.
+The Corporation has a Search and Governance Committee, comprising of four members of the Corporation, including the Chief Executive, which is responsible for the selection and nomination of any new member for the Corporation's consideration.
 The Corporation is responsible for ensuring that appropriate training is provided as required.
+A full induction programme is carried out for new members.

 Members of the Corporation are initially appointed for a term of office not exceeding two years, and the maximum term of re-appointment is eight years.
-One exception to this is the Chair of Audit Committee whose term has been extended, with approval of the Corporation, on the basis this individual provides necessary relevant skills and knowledge to support the work of the Audit Committee.
+The exceptions to this are the Chair of Corporation, whose term has been extended until 2020 to coincide with the College's strategic cycle and the Chair of the Audit Committee whose term has also been extended, to provide necessary relevant skills and knowledge to support the work of the Audit Committee.